derzaarsad/derzaarsad/README.md

 ### Head-Up-Display Test Automation with UR10 Robot

+I effectively identified the source of the problem by testing the system using synthetic data that I generated.
-I successfully implemented a module that enables a UR10 Robot to position the camera with a very high absolute accuracy that it can point the optical axis of the camera into any arbitrary position in the calibration plate.
+In the end, I successfully implemented a module that enables a UR10 Robot to position the camera with a very high absolute accuracy that it can point the optical axis of the camera into any arbitrary position in the calibration plate.

 ### Autonomous Vehicle Software